a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

     <i class="fa fa-exclamation-triangle" aria-hidden="true"></i>
   </div>
   <div class="alert-message">
-    <p>Please remember, currently an unhandled exception occurs if you attempt to execute either of the methods we have created for the <code>api.widget_list</code> endpoint since the business logic for creating a new <code>Widget</code> depends on the <code>api.widget</code> endpoint existing.
-We will create unit tests for both endpoints in the <code>widget_ns</code> namespace when both have been fully implemented.</p>
+    <p>Please remember, currently an unhandled exception occurs if you attempt to execute either of the methods we have created for the <code>api.widget_list</code> endpoint since the business logic for both operations depends on the <code>api.widget</code> endpoint existing.
+We will create unit tests for all endpoints/CRUD operations in <span class="bold-text">Table 1</span> when they have been fully implemented.</p>
   </div>
 </div>